Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Related Work

 \section{Related Work}

+\textbf{NAS} NAS approaches can generally be categorized into two groups: one-shot methods and black-box methods \citep{Mehta22}.
+In one-shot approaches \citep{Liu19, Dong19, Chen21}, a supernet is trained to represent the entire search space.
+The overall training cost is reduced significantly; however, these approaches can only be run on small cell-based search spaces with a complete graph \citep{Mehta22, Zela20} and the search objectives must be differentiable.
+In contrast, although computationally more expensive, black-box methods have no restrictions on the search space or objectives, making them a more general solution to NAS.
+Thus, this paper will focus on black-box NAS.

+\textbf{Black-box NAS} Black-box NAS methods, also called zeroth-order methods, iteratively generate architectures for evaluation, and then use the outcome to update the search strategy.
+There are four main types of search strategies in black-box NAS approaches: random search \citep{Li20, Yu20}, RL \citep{Zoph17, Zoph18}, evolutionary search \citep{Real17, Real19}, and local search \citep{White21a, White21b}.
+Local search, whether used alone or together with neural predictors (e.g., Bayesian models), is based on operations that are essentially the same as mutation (although different terminology may be used) \citep{White21a, White21b}.
+They can therefore be seen as equivalent to mutation-only evolutionary search with a population size of one.
+The one search strategy that is significantly different from evolutionary methods is RL, and will thus be included in the theoretical analysis in this paper.
+The theory developed in this paper thus covers most of the search strategies in Black-box NAS.

+\textbf{RL-based black-box NAS} RL-based methods work by iteratively sampling architectures using a RL agent, then collecting the prediction accuracies as the reward for updating the policy. \citet{Zoph17} successfully generated well-performing convolutional networks and recurrent cells using a specially designed recurrent neural network as the agent. \citet{Zoph18} further showed that the approach finds architectures that transfer well between different datasets.
+In a recent empirical study \citep{Ying19}, a simple RL agent based on multinomial probability distributions was found to perform significantly better on NAS-bench-101 than previous RL-based NAS methods.
+This RL controller is analyzed in this paper as well.

+\textbf{Evolutionary Black-box NAS} Evolutionary NAS methods work by improving a population of architectures over time \citep{Liu21}.
+To generate new offspring architectures, two operators can be used: a random edge/node mutation applied to an existing architecture, and crossover to recombine two existing architectures.
+Architectures that do not perform well are removed periodically from the population, and the best-performing architecture returned in the end.
+While crossover is a powerful operator, most existing methods rely on mutation only because of the permutation problem.
+It is this problem that this work aims to solve, in order to take full advantage of the evolutionary approch in NAS.

-The permutation problem has been discussed in the Neuroevolution community for many years.
+\textbf{The permutation problem and existing solutions} The permutation problem has been discussed in the Neuroevolution community for many years.
 One simple but common solution is simply to get rid of crossover completely during evolution \citep{Angeline94, Yao98}.
 Indeed, almost all newly developed evolutionary NAS methods avoid using a crossover operator \citep{Real17,Fernando17,Liu18,ElskenMH19,Real19,David21,Co-reyes21,Gao22}.
 For instance, \citet{Real17} reported that crossover operators were included in their initial experiments, but no performance improvement was observed, and therefore only mutation was deployed in their final AmoebaNet algorithm.

 A number of principled solutions have been proposed to overcome the permutation problem as well.
 Many of them require that the network topologies are fixed.
 For instance, \citet{Thierens96} proposed a non-redundant encoding for matching neurons during crossover, \citet{Uriot20} developed a safe crossover through a neural alignment mechanism, and \citet{Gangwani18} used genetic distillation to improve crossover.
 Further, \citet{Dragoni14} proposed a generalization where the population can include different topologies, but only parents with a similar topology can be crossed over.